BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 microk8s.kubectl port-forward --address 0.0.0.0 svc/argocd-server -n argocd 6443:443
 ```

-This should make the **argocd-server** service availiable to the Multipass host on port 6443. **However** we want it accessible from our physical host, and the
+This should make the **argocd-server** service availiable to the Multipass host on port *6443*.
+The multipass host in this case is our laptop.
+If you have a GUI and
+a browser you can connect to ArgoCD web at https://127.0.0.1:6443

+**However** if we want it accessible from the rest of our network, or if we happen to run Multipass in a VM and not on our laptop, then we'll will have to route
-rest of our network too.
-So we'll will have to route traffic on this port from the Multipass host (the laptop) to the Multipass VM (it's inside that we're running
+traffic on this port from the Multipass host (the laptop) to the Multipass VM (it's inside that we're running our Kubernetes cluster).
+On the Multipass host,
-our Kubernetes cluster).
-On the Multipass host, start with finding the IP of the Multipass VM:
+start with finding the IP of the Multipass VM:
 ```console
 bee@multipassus:~$ multipass info beecube
 Name:           beecube